alfredoC10/Tic-tac-toe-project/README.md

 # Tic-tac-toe-project
 This project consisted in programming the famous Tic Tac Toe game so that users can play directly in their OS terminal.
-It was an asignment to us to learn how to use Ruby's OOP elements in a logic sequence.
+It was an assignment to us to learn how to use Ruby's OOP elements in a logic sequence.
 The development of this project was distributed along 4 milestones, which are listed here:
 - Setting up project resources
 - Designing user interface